User Permissions

 Under Users, select Internal Users.

-The User Administration List page opens.
+The Users page opens.

 -

-Click the user login link for the FullAccess user you want to make an Access Administrator.
+Click the user Login link for the FullAccess user you want to make an Access Administrator.

-The User Administration page opens.
+The User Detail page for that user opens.

 -

-Select the User Administrator checkbox.
+Select the User Administrator checkbox in the Permissions section.

 - Click Apply.

-Note: Users must be logged in as a Application Administrator/SuperUser or a FullAccess user with Access Administrator permissions in order to change the Access Administrator permission for other users.
+Note: Users must be logged in as a Application Administrator or Access Administrator permissions in order to change the Access Administrator permission for other users.

 Update User Permissions Using SOAP Web Services